alanbuzek/TaipeiTravel/README.md

 ## Future plans

-Integrating Google Places API for showing hotels, restaurants and sights on a map and then ability to display details when clicking the point on the map.
+Integrating Google Places API for showing hotels, restaurants and sights on a map and then ability to display details when clicking the point on this map.